Triston Casas Preview, Player Props: Red Sox vs. Dodgers

 Dodgers Pitching Rankings

-- The 8.6 strikeouts per nine innings put together by the Dodgers pitching staff ranks 19th in the league.
+- The 8.6 strikeouts per nine innings put together by the Dodgers pitching staff ranks 19th in MLB.

-- The Dodgers' 4.21 team ERA ranks 15th among all league pitching staffs.
+- The Dodgers' 4.24 team ERA ranks 16th across all MLB pitching staffs.

-- The Dodgers rank 12th in baseball in home runs surrendered (146 total, 1.1 per game).
+- Dodgers pitchers combine to give up 149 total home runs at a rate of 1.2 per game (to rank 14th in the league).

+- Ferguson (7-3) takes the mound for the Dodgers in his fourth start of the season.
+He has a 3.19 ERA in 48 2/3 innings pitched, with 54 strikeouts.

-- In his most recent appearance on Sunday, the lefty went seven innings against the Miami Marlins, giving up one earned run while surrendering five hits.
+- In his last appearance on Thursday, the lefty went one scoreless inning against the Cleveland Guardians while surrendering one hit.

 © 2023 Data Skrive.
 All rights reserved.